 Student Emergency Fund

 The fund offsets unforeseeable costs that negatively impact students’ ability to complete their studies due to factors out of the individual’s control or other proof of inability to complete their studies.
-The fund is not intended to improve a student’s standard of living or to help pay for foreseeable costs, such as rent, utility bills, groceries, or other costs that are universally applicable to the student body.
+The fund is not intended to improve a student’s standard of living or to help pay for foreseeable costs, such as rent, technology, utility bills, groceries, or other costs that are universally applicable to the student body.
 It operates on a first-come, first-served basis, and the fund may run out by the end of the academic year.
 The application process requires documentation, such as receipts or invoices.
 Applicants who are granted a SEF award will receive emailed instructions for reimbursements.